© Crown copyright 2019

 This publication is available at https://www.gov.uk/government/publications/whistleblowing-about-childrens-social-care-services-to-ofsted/sharing-concerns-and-information-with-ofsted-about-childrens-social-care-services

 Ofsted can consider information you share with us and use it to inform our inspection and regulation of children’s social care services.
+This means all the children’s social care establishments, agencies, services and local authorities that we inspect or regulate.
 This helps us determine if these services are providing children and young people with good experiences and helping them progress.

 We also cannot investigate concerns about children who may be at risk of harm.
 If you have any concerns about children who are in need of protection, contact the relevant local authority.

-If a child is at immediate risk of harm
+If a child is at risk of harm

-If you believe that any child is at immediate risk of harm, contact the children’s social care department of the child’s local authority or report this to the police.
-This applies whether they’re using local authority or other children’s services.
+If you’re worried that a child or young person is at risk or is being harmed, contact the children’s social care team at their local council.
+This applies whether or not the child is using local authority or other children’s services.